ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Acknowledgement

 \section{Acknowledgement}

-This research was supported by NSF IIS-2044660, ONR N00014-18-1-2826, the Allen Distinguished Investigator Award, the Sloan Fellowship, and the Nakajima Foundation Fellowship.
-We thank UW NLP and Allen NLP group members for their insightful discussion and Sandy Kaplan, Sewon Min, Ofir Press, and Yizhong Wang for their helpful feedback on this paper.
+This research was supported by NSF IIS-2044660, ONR N00014-18-1-2826, a Sloan fellowship and gifts from AI2, and the Nakajima Foundation Fellowship.
+We thank UW NLP and Allen NLP group members for their insightful discussion and Hamish Ivison, Sandy Kaplan, Sewon Min, Ofir Press, Yizhong Wang, and the EMNLP 2022 anonymous reviewers for their helpful feedback on this paper.